Shidhin-VP/NLBikeShare_AnalyticsAssistant/README.md

   ⬇️
 🌐 Frontend sends request to FastAPI Backend (hosted on Heroku)
   ⬇️
-🤖 Backend calls OpenAI OpenAI API
+🤖 Backend converts user query to sql query ↔️ OpenAI API
   ⬇️
-📬 Response received from OpenAI API
-  ⬇️
+📬 Backend fetches data according to the SQL ↔️ Postgres DataBase ⬇️
-🔁 Backend processes and returns result to Frontend
+🔁 Backend processes the fetched data to user friendly response ↔️ OpenAI API ⬇️
-  ⬇️
-🎯 Output displayed to the User
+🎯 Output displayed to the User (to Streamlit / Mobile App)

-URL for Accessing the Sites:
+# URL for Accessing the Sites:
 https://bikeshareanalyticsassistant.streamlit.app/
 For the Access Code, please DM.
 APK for the Mobile app can be find on the APK file that can be found in this main folder